ghannamzeinab/CohortLearn/README.md

 ```

 The first command writes three CSV files to `data/`.
 The second builds the cohorts,
-matches, reports the diagnostics, fits the outcome model, and writes figures and the
+matches, reports the diagnostics, fits the outcome model, and writes figures, the
-matched cohort to `outputs/`.
+matched cohort and a results summary to `outputs/`.

 To sweep several washout windows: